-In Texas, a yard drainage problem can spell big trouble for property owners.
-Because of the clay soil that’s so prominent throughout the state, it’s critical that drainage issues be quickly mediated to prevent structural damage from water pooling in yards, but knowing who to call for yard drainage problems in your area can be unclear.
+A yard drainage problem in Texas can spell big trouble for property owners.
+Because the clay soil’s so prominent throughout Texas, drainage issues must be quickly mediated to prevent structural damage from water pooling in yards.
+However, knowing who to call for yard drainage problems in your area can be unclear.

 Who to Call for Yard Drainage Problems